raristu/thePower_Excel_Project/README.md

-# 📊 Sales analysis of Maven Roasters, a fictitious Coffe Shop operating out of three New York City locations.
+# 📊 Sales analysis of Maven Roasters, a fictitious Coffee Shop operating out of three New York City locations.

 ## Description: